TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

   - Multiple topics match on topic0, topic1, and so on, not on different topic0's.
   - The --decache option removes the block(s), all transactions in those block(s), and all traces in those transactions from the cache.
   - The --withdrawals option is only available on certain chains.
 It is ignored otherwise.
+  - The --traces option requires your RPC to provide trace data.
+See the README for more information.
 ```

 Data models produced by this tool: